Georges Mathieu at the Monnaie de Paris

 More info

-inaccessible to everyone.
-Elusive by nature, the blur this time becomes political discourse, a means of expression in its entirety, and a true stake of art.View this post on Instagram
+The essence of being elusive, the blur this time becomes a strong political statement, a true means of expression, and a genuine stake of art.See this post on Instagram

 In the Blur